VaibhavGupta01/Frontend-Tutorial/JS_tutorial.md

 const y = undefined;
 let z; // undefined
 ```
-> * string can be defined using both 'single quote' and "double quotes"\
+> * string can be defined using both 'single quote' and "double quotes"
-> * no floats in javascript, decimals are also number
+> * no floats in javascript, decimals are also number datatype

 ### To check type of variable